Saharanpur Junction railway station

 Saharanpur Junction (station code SRE) is a railway station in Saharanpur, Uttar Pradesh, India.

 The station is part of the Northern Railway zone's Ambala Division and the Moradabad–Ambala line via Saharanpur.

 It is also part of the Delhi-Meerut-Saharanpur line and Delhi-Shamli-Saharanpur line.

 This station is an A category (NSG 3) in Northern Railway.
 This station is situated in centre of Saharanpur.

 Overview

-Saharanpur Junction is a high-revenue station, serving over 50,000 passengers and over 95 Mail/Express and 35 Passenger trains on a daily basis.
+Saharanpur Junction is a high-revenue station, serving over 50,000 passengers and over 95 mail/express and 35 passenger trains on a daily basis.
 It is under the administrative control of the Northern Railway zone's Ambala railway division.

-Saharanpur Junction is well connected with many important cultural cities such as Delhi, Mumbai, Kolkata, Jammu, Chandigarh, Dehradun, Jaipur, Ahmedabad, Bhopal, Lucknow, Patna, Haridwar, Indore, Agra, Varanasi, Amritsar, Meerut, Prayagraj etc.
+Saharanpur Junction is well connected with many important cultural cities such as Delhi, Mumbai, Kolkata, Jammu, Chandigarh, Dehradun, Jaipur, Ahmedabad, Bhopal, Lucknow, Patna, Haridwar, Indore, Agra, Varanasi, Amritsar, Meerut, and Prayagraj.